-A sober toolbox is a personalised collection of healthy strategies that you know you can rely on to help you navigate through the challenging times.
+A Healthy Sober Living Toolkit is a personalised collection of healthy strategies you can rely on to help you navigate challenging times.
 These strategies are healthy alternatives that can help relieve pain and shift a stressful state of mind instead of relying on alcohol to achieve that relief.